 Overview of ALL Beaches in Sihanoukville

-If you are like me then you are primarily coming for the girls in Sihanoukville but then you are probably wondering what to do during the day before the bars open.
+If you are like me then you are primarily coming for the girls in Sihanoukville but then you are probably wondering what to do during the daytime before the bars open.
 Don’t believe anything you read on all the mainstream travel guides and blogs on the internet that tell you about fun local cinemas or other “must do cultural experiences” that turn out to be dead boring.

-The only real attraction in Sihanoukville are the beaches and there are plenty of them.
-The most famous one where most of the hotels, guesthouses, shops, restaurants and girly bars are found is Serendipity Beach and so I would definitely recommend you to stay there especially if you are out to meet some nice Khmer girls.
+The only real attraction in Sihanoukville are the beaches, and there are plenty of them.
+The most famous one where most of the hotels, guesthouses, shops, restaurants and girly bars are found is Serendipity Beach, and so I would definitely recommend you to stay there especially if you are out to meet some nice Khmer girls.

 The most popular beach in Sihanoukville with most hotels, restaurants, shops, bars and night clubs.
-I think my picture gives quite a good impression of the pros and cons: Perfect place to enjoy cheap drinks and to stroll along the promenade, however the beach itself isn’t that breathtaking really, there are lots of boats in the water (as well as the ferry pier on the western end) and obviously this is also the most crowded beach of all.
+I think my picture gives quite a good impression of the pros and cons: Perfect place to enjoy cheap drinks and to stroll along the promenade, however the beach itself isn’t that breathtaking really, there are lots of boats in the water (as well as the ferry pier at the western end) and obviously this is also the most crowded beach of all.
 Still, you might want to book your hotel here as pretty much all beach bars and clubs (as well as most of the girly bars) are located in this area.

 I’m not really sure why they call it like that because it’s basically the eastern side of Serendipity Beach.
 It’s mostly popular among local Khmers who take photos and eat lots of snacks and only few foreigners who (falsely) think this is Otres Beach.

 The eastern neighbor of Serendipity Beach.
-It’s more beautiful and less crowded but there’s absolutely nothing to do here other than sunbathing and swimming.
+It’s more beautiful and less crowded, but there’s absolutely nothing to do here other than sunbathing and swimming.
 No snack sellers.
 No restaurants.
 No bars.
-Still one of the best beaches in Sihanoukville to visit once, preferably in the late afternoon when the hottest hours of the day are over.
+Still, one of the best beaches in Sihanoukville to visit once, preferably in the late afternoon when the hottest hours of the day are over.

 Sihanoukville’s only private beach for the guests of the Sokha Resort.
 But guess what: As a foreigner you can just walk in, buy a drink or snack in the atmospheric half open air restaurant (I had fish amok, the national dish of Cambodia, which was excellent) and no one will check your keys to ensure you are actually staying there.
 They also got a beautiful swimming pool right behind the beach (and in front of the restaurant):